MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 1. **AAD tenant**.
 This value identifies the tenant your database resides in.
 1. **AAD application ID**.
 This value identifies the AAD app you registered earlier.
 1. **AAD application redirect URI**.
 This value specifies the redirect URI used when you are prompted to login.
 1. **PowerApps environment ID**.
-This value identifies the PowerApps environment that contains your target CDS database.
+This value identifies the PowerApps environment that contains your target database.

 ## Sample console application

-For the private preview release, a project called `SampleConsoleApplication` will be included in the CDS SDK material.
+For the private preview release, a project called `SampleConsoleApplication` will be included in the Common Data Service SDK material.
 If you choose to go with the sample project, perform the following:

-1. Replace the brackets in **App.config** with configuration values mentioned in the **prerequisites** section above.
+1. Replace the brackets in **App.config** with configuration values mentioned in the **Prerequisites** section above.
-1. Skip to the last part of **Programming and running the CDS console application** to **Compile and run the project**.
+1. Skip to the last part of **Programming and running the console application** to **Compile and run the project**.

 ## Project creation and configuraion